1 These are the words that Sri Krishna spoke to the despairing Arjuna,

 20 You were never born; you will never die.
 You have never changed;

 you can never change.
-Unborn, eternal, immutable, immemorial,
+Unborn, eternal, immutable, immemorial, you do not die when the body dies.

 21 Realizing that which is indestructible, eternal, unborn,